smriti-tamu/CourseConnect/README.md

 - A loader for importing scraped catalog data into SQLite
 - A Sentence-BERT + FAISS indexing pipeline
 - A React frontend for natural-language search

-This is designed to help your team get from proposal to working prototype quickly.

 ## Project Structure